Know the Signs: Ovarian Cancer

 • Constipation or diarrhea

-Ovarian cancer can sometimes act like a urinary tract infection (UTI), as well, making you feel like you need to urinate frequently or urgently.
-Some women also experience vaginal bleeding that’s out of character for their menstrual cycle, or that comes after menopause.
+Ovarian cancer can sometimes act like a urinary tract infection (UTI), making you feel like you need to urinate frequently or urgently.
+Some people also experience vaginal bleeding that’s not typical for their menstrual cycle, or that comes after menopause (not having a menstrual cycle for 12 months in a row).
 If you have pelvic pain that comes and goes, or occasional spotting, keep track of how often it’s happening.
-Mark the events down in your calendar or smartphone and share the information with your doctor.
+Mark the events down in your calendar or smartphone and share the information with your HCP.
 This is especially true if you experience the symptoms more than 12 times a month.
-Be sure to tell your doctor if you feel bloated nearly every day for three weeks or more.
+Also tell your HCP if you feel bloated nearly every day for three weeks or more.

 “The best advice is to see either your primary care doctor or OBGYN if you have any of the symptoms of ovarian cancer,” says Dr. Dabelea.
 When in doubt, it’s better to get checked out than to dismiss what you're feeling.
 “If we find something, then we can address it.
 If we don’t, then we’ll tell you we’re not sure exactly what’s causing your symptoms, but at least we can reassure you that you don’t have ovarian cancer,” explains Dabelea.